tytso/xfstests-bld/README.md

 ## 2. Users/Personas Of The Project:

 The target users of the project are Linux kernel or file system developers.
 They can be broadly grouped as follows:
-* Kernel/fs developers: these users require consistent and repeatible automated testing that is the same across developers.
+* Kernel/fs developers: these users require consistent and repeatable automated testing that is the same across developers.
 In addition, since they may have to run many of these tests, the testing should be reasonably fast, cheap and not hog the resources of the user's machine.
-* Repository maintainers/managers: these users may want to verify that any new changes pushed to them have passed the comprehensive xfstests before pushing them further upstream.
+* Repository maintainers/managers: these users may want to verify that any new changes pushed to them have passed the comprehensive xfstests before pushing them further upstream for integration.
 * Academic researchers: these users benefit from testing their prototypes against real-world integration tests
 * Developers in general (who care the Linux kernel or file systems)